 We ate, drank, and conversed until midnight and then Dan and Henry bid us goodbye with our own personal copy of the menu and lots of tips for things to see/do in Buenos Aires and other restaurants to try.

 I even went out after dinner for drinks with some of the others – this night I wasn’t solo – I had a whole group of new friends to socialize with and I wasn’t going to pass that up!
 And one of the best things that came out of the night besides a wonderful array of food, was that I became friends with one of the other solo travelers, Dave, and we ended up doing all kinds of things together around Buenos Aires over the next week.
 I had come solo, but left with a new BA travel partner – perfect!

-Dan not only has a website where he takes reservations for Casa Saltshaker, but he runs a super food blog on Buenos Aires which lists tons of tips and ideas on where and what to eat.
+Dan not only has a website where he takes reservations for Casa Saltshaker, but he also runs a super food blog in Buenos Aires that lists tons of tips and ideas on where and what to eat.
 Make sure you check it out – it’s a wealth of foodie information!

 Cost: $60 US